 Using Onna with Amazon S3

-Collect, process, preserve and search across your Amazon S3 data in real-time.
+Manage eDiscovery and Preservation for Amazon S3 data in real-time.

 Amazon S3 is object storage, which is meant to store and retrieve any amount of data in its native format from anywhere, like web sites, mobile and corporate apps, and data from IoT sensors or devices.